npnl/PALS/README.md

-# Pipeline for Analyzing Lesions after Stroke (PALS) #
+# Pipeline for Analyzing Lesions after Stroke (PALS)

-Welcome to our github page!

 ## What is PALS?